DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Datadog recommends creating two separate Terraform configurations:

 - Use the first one to store the Datadog API key in the AWS Secrets Manager, and note down the secrets ARN from the output of apply.
-- Then create another configuration for the forwarder and supply the secretes ARN through the `DdApiKeySecretArn` parameter.
+- Then create another configuration for the forwarder and supply the secrets ARN through the `DdApiKeySecretArn` parameter.

 Separating the configurations of the API key and the forwarder means that you don't need to provide the Datadog API key when updating the forwarder.